-Forcepoint requires a RedHat 7 host based Operating System for the Forcepoint UEBA platform to be installed.
+Forcepoint requires a RedHat 7 host based Operating System for the Forcepoint Behavioral Analytics platform to be installed.
 CentOS 7 (minimal) is the recommended OS to be used.
-Please note, other heavier install media can be used, but it is not necessary or recommended.
-A headless install is required.
-Any install that is not headless will include dependencies that are not supported and will cause the install to fail.
+Please note, other heavier install media can be used, but not necessary or recommended.
 At the time of publication, the latest version is CentOS 7.5.
-CentOS 6 is not supported, as it has known incompatibilities with our installation process and may introduce bugs into the Forcepoint UEBA product due to OS differences.
+CentOS 6 is not supported, as it has known incompatibilities with our installation process and may introduce bugs into the Forcepoint Behavioral Analytics product due to OS differences.